Kiwi-Edit: Versatile Video Editing via Instruction and Reference Guidance: Experiments

 \subsection{Ablation Studies}

 \textbf{Condition Design.} We conduct an ablation study on the model structure of source video input conditioning, comparing channel concatenation with feature addition strategies.
 As shown in \cref{tab:cond}, Channel Concat performs poorly, while sharing patch embeddings significantly degrades results to 1.01, confirming the need for independent feature extraction.
-The `Add w/ timestep scaling' configuration proves most effective, outperforming the baseline in instruction tasks including remove (2.63) and add (2.01).
+The `Add w/ time-dependent factor' configuration proves most effective, outperforming the baseline in instruction tasks including remove (2.63) and add (2.01).

 \textbf{Training Curriculum.} We perform an ablation study to validate the necessity of our progressive training stages, with results summarized in \cref{tab:cond}.
 First, skipping the \textit{Alignment} stage leads to a catastrophic performance drop, confirming that establishing a coarse semantic mapping between the MLLM and DiT is a prerequisite for effective instruction following.
 Second, excluding \textit{Image Co-training} degrades performance on structural tasks (Removal score 2.84 $\to$ 2.58).
 This indicates that while video-only training can achieve high style scores 4.07, it lacks the fine-grained spatial supervision provided by image editing datasets, which is essential for complex local manipulations.